-If you’re skeptical about this, it’s probably because you’ve seen digital technology appear before, without much of an effect on core business.
-Even industries that feel pressure are not completely affected.
+If you’re skeptical about this, it’s probably because you’ve seen digital technology appear before, without much of an effect on your core business.
+Even industries that feel pressure will not be completely trransformed.
 No matter how many people order their paper towels and canned soup online, for example, there will continue to be some brick-and-mortar grocers.

 Your shareholders (particularly activist shareholders), customers, and employees expect you to respond quickly.
 But panic and full-bore opportunism, in which you pursue every seeming source of revenue, will not work either.
 The answer is to develop a coherent strategy, seeking out the options that fit best with what you already do well.
 Here are 10 principles for accomplishing this, drawn from the experience of companies that have done so.